Kray-G/kinx-package-repository/README.md

 |typesetting|**[Kinx Tiny Typesetting](https://github.com/Kray-G/kinx-tiny-typesetting)** - *Small and Easy, but Beautiful Design.*<br/>This is a very tiny typesetting system.
 It is for people who think that LaTeX and CSS typesetting system is too huge and complex.|MIT License
 # License

 This repository is published under MIT License.
-For each package, follow the license of the package.
+Regarding each package, follow the license of the package.